Teen Traffic Safety Projects

 Jacy Good & Steve Johnson – Hang Up and Drive

-May 18, 2008 was meant to be one of the best days of Jacy Good’s life.
-Her college graduation day had gone smoothly, her family packed up her life into their station wagon, she said a temporary goodbye to her long-term boyfriend, Steve Johnson, and began the 90-minute drive home.
-Everything changed because of one distracted driver…
+May 18, 2008, was meant to be one of the best days of Jacy Good’s life.
+Her college graduation had gone smoothly.
+Her family packed up her belongings into their station wagon.
+She said a temporary goodbye to her long-term boyfriend, Steve Johnson, and began the 90-minute drive home.

-Drive with Care Program
+Drive with CARE

 Mothers Against Drunk Driving (MADD)

-Power of Youth Presentation (for teens)
+• Power of Youth Presentation (for teens)

-Victim Speaker Presentation (for all audiences)
+• Victim Speaker Presentation (for all audiences)

-Power of Parent Presentation (for parent audiences)
+• Power of Parent Presentation (for parents and caregivers)